fontforge/designwithfontforge.com/en-US/Glossary.md

 A syllabary is a phonetic writing system like an alphabet.
 Unlike an alphabet the sound-unit which is written is a syllable rather than a phoneme.
 In Japanese KataKana the sound "ka" is represented by one glyph.
 Syllabaries tend to be bigger than alphabets (Japanese Katakana requires about 60 different characters, while the Korean Hangul requires tens of thousands).

-See Also: abjad, abugida, alphabet and the <a title="Unicode consortium" href="http://en.wikipedia.org/wiki/Syllabary">relevant Wikipedia article</a>.
+See Also: abjad, abugida, alphabet and the [relevant Wikipedia article](http://en.wikipedia.org/wiki/Syllabary).

 ## T
 ### Terminal

 The terminal of a glyph is the part where the stroke ends.
 The Top of the f has a terminal.
 The s has two terminals.
-When a glyph has serifs the serifs are considered different from the serifs.
+When a glyph has serifs the serifs are considered different from the terminals.
 Because the bottom of the f would have a serif if it is in a serif style bottom is not considered a terminal.
 The bottom of the j and y are however considered terminals.
 Similarly the 3 has two terminals one at the top and one the bottom.
 The middle is considered to be a join rather than a terminal.
 The classification of these parts is perhaps more determined by convention than by a strict logic.

 ### TeX